totalopenstation/totalopenstation/docs/installing.rst

     totalopenstation-gui.py

 and the program should start.
-Please report any errors to the `mailing list`_
+Please report any errors to the `issue tracker`_.

 The next time you want to run the program, follow these steps: